Sparse and Switching Infinite Horizon Optimal Control with Mixed-Norm Penalizations

 To compute the left-hand side of \eqref{EqBomega}, we have for every $t>0$

 and now \eqref{Eqvpomega}, \eqref{EqBomega} and \eqref{Eqsquare} imply that

 Then we deduce that

-which ends the proof. \end{proof} Proposition \ref{propminIk} provides the way to construct optimal controls on each $I_k$, and this procedure can be naturally extended to construct globally optimal controls. \begin{thm} Then $\bar u \in U^\Delta$ is a minimizer of problem \eqref{ocpdtd}, i.e.
+which ends the proof. \end{proof} Proposition \ref{propminIk} provides the way to construct optimal controls on each $I_k$, and this procedure can be naturally extended to construct globally optimal controls. \begin{thm} Assume that $\lambda>\max\{0,2\sigma\}$.
+Let $\bar u\in U^\Delta$ satisfy the following: for any $k\in \N$ and $t\in I_k$,